aaron-grau/curic/sql/readings/instance-eval-and-class-eval.md

 acrocat_one.do_a_backflip # => 'tumble tumble'
 acrocat_two.do_a_backflip # => 'tumble tumble'
 ```
 Because `Cat` is evaluated as a class, the methods defined are treated as instance methods.
-This means that every instance of the `Cat` class will have access to `do_a_backflip` method.
+This means that every instance of the `Cat` class will have access to the `do_a_backflip` method.
-It essentially achieves the following:
+It is functionally equivalent to the following:

 ```ruby
 class Cat